-The purpose of this article is to understand how the media framed the arrival of Sub-Saharan immigrants to Morocco.
-Indeed, Media consumers around the world are regularly confronted with media reports or depictions of migrants crossing the Mediterranean.
-However, the situation of those migrants in Morocco has grabbed media attention, especially in newspapers; hundreds of articles and reports have been written in newspapers, criticizing or denouncing the phenomenon.
+Media consumers around the world are regularly confronted with media reports or depictions of migrants crossing the Mediterranean.
+In Morocco, the situation of those migrants has grabbed media attention, especially in newspapers; hundreds of articles and reports have been written in newspapers, criticizing or denouncing the phenomenon.
 Although the currently available body research has tended to neglect the linguistic ways in which such media convey meaning along the side of their use of images, little attention has been paid to language-based media.
-In this study, I will focus on newspaper headlines because they convey the main story of the news story.
-The goal is to analyse the headlines of four newspapers Almassae, Assabah, Akhbar Al Yaoum, and Alahdath before the migration reform of 2013.
-With these objectives in mind, the article applies content analysis methodology to examine how news media framed and portrayed the arrival of 'African' immigrants in news headlines.
+The purpose of this article is to investigate how the media framed the arrival of Sub-Saharan immigrants to Morocco.
+The focus is mainly on newspaper headlines because they convey the main issue of the news story.
+The goal is to analyse the headlines of four widely read newspapers Almassae, Assabah, Akhbar Al Yaoum, and Alahdath before the migration reform of 2013.
+With this in mind, the article applies content analysis methodology to examine how news media framed and portrayed the arrival of 'African' immigrants in news headlines.

-Keywords: Headlines, Sub-Saharan immigrants, Metaphors, newspapers, Content Analysis information that is considered true for different readers.
-Therefore, mass media are not only a source of knowledge and expression of opinions but also, as Van Dijik points out "the main institution of ideological reproduction" (Fernandez and Lorila, 2012) The press remains the most reliable source of information; it has the power to spread any message with its greatest capacity to propagate ideologies.
+Keywords: Headlines, Sub-Saharan immigrants, Metaphors, newspapers, Content Analysis as Van Dijik points out "the main institution of ideological reproduction" (Fernandez and Lorila, 2012).
+The press remains the most reliable source of information; it has the power to spread any message with its greatest capacity to propagate ideologies.
 Analyzing mass media is considered the greatest way to grasp the agenda of a certain society.
 Nowadays it is a well-known fact that mass media significantly shapes how individuals perceive the world.
-They convey attitudes, opinions, and stereotypes, thus shaping people's perceptions of the situation.
-(Van Dijk, 2000) The core problem of the study is to investigate how the four selected print newspapers: Almassae, Assabah, Akhbar Al Yaoum, and Alahdath use a metaphoric tone in news headlines to depict 'black African' immigrants in Morocco.
+They convey attitudes, opinions, and stereotypes, thus shaping people's perceptions of the situation (Van Dijk, 2000).
+The core problem of the study is to investigate how the four selected print newspapers: Almassae, Assabah, Akhbar Al Yaoum, and Alahdath use a metaphoric tone in news headlines to depict 'black African' immigrants in Morocco.